Postgraduate Residency Program Details: St. Joseph's Health Centre

 Being based in a large community hospital, the family medicine clinic has quick access to the full range of diagnostic testing facilities and physician referrals.

 Our nursing staff also plays an essential role in the running of the family practice clinic and resident education.
 Computers present in each examination room allow you not only to access a full range of electronic resources — medical databases (e.g., Dynamed™ and MD Consult™), patient diagnostic reports, email accounts and the Internet — but also help foster a culture of evidence-based practice.
 We are fully functional on EMR.

 - Comprehensive service with staff physicians, nurse-clinician, therapist

 - Consults to ED, inpatient wards, outpatients

-- Learn about medical detoxification, pharmacotherapies including methadone, brief counselling interventions
+- Learn about medical detoxification, pharmacotherapies including methadone and suboxone, brief counselling interventions

 - Programs for substance use in pregnancy, methadone and buprenorphine maintenance, smoking cessation

 - Very active in research and medical education